Confused About Which Flour To Use For Dog Treats?

 One of the problems with grains is this: grains, (with the exception of sorghum and millet), are high in lectins.
 Lectins can damage the stomach lining, which can lead to leaky gut syndrome, causing chronic inflammation.

 Legumes, such as peas, beans, soybeans and lentils, are also high in lectins.
+However, there are ways to prepare and cook food, to reduce lectin levels.

 Grain free dog treat recipes will not call for flour made from wheat, barley, rice, oats, or rye.
 Common grain-free options include almond flour, coconut flour, tapioca flour.